 How to vote

-There are three easy ways you can vote, but how you do it is up to you.
-Most people vote in person at a polling station, but you can also apply to vote by post, or by proxy, which means someone else is allowed to vote on your behalf.
+There are three easy ways you can vote.
+Most people vote in person at a polling station, but you can also apply to vote by post, or nominate someone else to vote on your behalf.

 Voting at a polling station